How To

 Biggest drawback: Setup can be complex.
 The interface has a steeper learning curve than simpler tools, and some configuration options feel over-engineered for straightforward card sorts.
 Documentation helps, but expect to spend time getting oriented.

-Best for: Researchers who want solid free analysis and do not mind investing time in learning the interface.
+Best for: Researchers who want solid free analysis and don't mind investing time in learning the interface.

 5. UX Metrics